BartaG512/editor-background-by-path/README.md

 ### **SPECIAL NOTE: If Visual Studio Code complains about that it is corrupted, simply click “Don't show again”.**
 ### **NOTE: Every time after Visual Studio Code is updated, please re-enable Editor Background By Path**
 ### **NOTE: Every time you change the configuration, please re-enable Editor Background By Path.**
+### **NOTE: Before you uninstall the extension run the Editor Background By Path: Disable command to cleanup the patched JS from vscode files.**

 Add custom background by path to your Visual Studio Code.